mljar/mercury/README.md

 - for `numeric` a `value` should be a number, example: `value: 10.2`.
 - for `file` a `value` is not needed.

-The rest of the parameters depend on widget input type.
+The rest of the parameters depend on the widget input type.

 #### Text